Find Trade Colleges

 Women make up 11% of the construction majors at the school.

-Full Construction at North Arkansas College Report
+Read full report on Construction at North Arkansas College

-Out of the 16 schools in the Southeast Region that were part of this year’s ranking, Tidewater Community College landed the # 4 spot on the list.
-Located in the midsize city of Norfolk, Tidewater Community College is a public college with a fairly large student population.
+A rank of #4 on this year’s list means Tidewater Community College is a great place for construction students working on their basic certificate.
+Located in the city of Norfolk, Tidewater Community College is a public college with a large student population.

-Full Construction at Tidewater Community College Report
+Read full report on Construction at Tidewater Community College

 With a ranking of #6, Virginia Western Community College did quite well on this year’s most popular schools for construction students working on their basic certificate.
-Located in the city of Roanoke, Virginia Western Community College is a public school with a medium-sized student population.
+Located in the city of Roanoke, Virginia Western Community College is a public school with a moderately-sized student population.

 Women make up 9% of the construction majors at the school.